Learning functions varying along a central subspace: Conclusion

 \section{Conclusion}

-In this work, we combine GCR and piecewise polynomial approximations to estimate a high-dimensional function which varies along a low-dimensional active subspace.
-When the sample size $n$ is sufficiently large and the noise level is sufficiently low, the mean squared estimation error for the active subspace is $O(n^{-1})$ and the mean squared regression error is $O(\left(n/\log n\right)^{-\frac{2s}{2s+d}})$.
-These results are verified by numerical experiments.
+In this paper, we combine GCR and piecewise polynomial approximations to estimate a high-dimensional function which varies along a low-dimensional central subspace.
+We prove that, the mean squared estimation error for the central subspace is $O(n^{-1})$ and the mean squared regression error is $O\left(\left(n/\log n\right)^{-\frac{2s}{2s+d}}\right)$.
+A modified GCR algorithm with improved efficiency is also proposed.
+Numerical experiments verify our theories and demonstrate that the modified GCR has the same accuracy as that in our theoretical results.